 HIST 389 - History Matters III: Senior Research Project (2)

 History majors will produce an advanced research paper on a topic of their choosing.
 Students will analyze scholarship and primary sources to construct and communicate an original historical interpretation.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: HIST 282.